where-to-eat

 A historic cave restaurant where you can combine traditional Granadino cooking with zambra flamenco.

-The tortilla del Sacromonte here is authentic - made with offal as tradition demands.
+The tortilla del Sacromonte here is authentic, made with offal as tradition demands.
 The cave setting is atmospheric, the flamenco is genuine (not the tourist version), and the experience is uniquely Granada.

 What to order: Granada's essential dishes

-Not for everyone, but authentic versions are worth trying if you are adventurous.
+Tortilla del Sacromonte is Granada's signature omelette, traditionally made with lamb brains and offal.
+Not for everyone, but authentic versions are worth trying if you're adventurous.
 Modern versions sometimes substitute more familiar ingredients.

+Remojón granadino is a salad of oranges, salt cod, olives, and onion.
 The combination sounds unusual but works beautifully.
 A Moorish-influenced dish.

-Olla de San Antón - A hearty stew made in January for the feast of San Antón.
+Olla de San Antón is a hearty stew made in January for the feast of San Antón.
+Pork, beans, and blood sausage.
+Proper winter food.

 Sweets

+Pionono is the signature sweet of Granada, created in Santa Fe.
 A small sponge roll soaked in syrup and topped with toasted cream.
-Dangerously addictive.

 Drinks